 Please remember, when contacting retailers or manufacturers, to mention that you saw their products highlighted here - on AEROSCALE.

 Highs: Very good panel lines, no flash, fitting seems to be excellent, detailed undercarriage bays, attractive decals.Lows: In my opinion there are none, but it comes at a price.Verdict: Strongly recommended

 About Peter Mollenhauer (b17-peter) FROM: HESSEN, GERMANY

-Started modeling at the age of ca.12 with aircraft kits mostly, made a few excursions into a few ships, some cars and trucks.
+Started modeling at the age of ca.12 with aircraft kits mostly, made a few excursions into the odd ship, some cars and a few 18-wheeler truck and trailer combos.
 While studying law I returned to building aircraft and refined my skills.
-From around 1996 till 2010 I hadn't much time for that hobby, but finally started again spring 2011....
+From around 1996 till 2010 I hadn't much time for that hobby, bu...